SETTING THE STANDARD

 Proven Track Record & Excellent Guest Reviews

 We are a top-rated activity provider that consistently exceeds our guests’ expectations.
-Our service has been rated as ‘excellent’ by 94% of reviewers on Trip Advisor, where 500 of our guests have offered feedback.
+Our service has been rated as ‘excellent’ by 95% of reviewers on Trip Advisor, where more than 500 of our guests have offered feedback.
 We are rated #1 in Outdoor Activities in Stavanger, Day Trips, Nature & Wildlife Tours, Stavanger Tours, and Hiking & Camping Tours

 OUTDOORLIFE NORWAY & THE ADVENTURE TOURISM COMMUNITY